- Home Improvement

 The most expensive item on your bathroom renovation list is going to be the tub or stand-up shower.
 If you only have one water hookup in your bathroom, we suggest you choose one or the other.
 But whatever you choose, skip the tub with jets.

 Jets require extra permits and work, which leads to more money for something you’ll probably hardly use and that turns into a collection pool for mold and mildew.
-Our advice, go for a realistic tub or stand-up shower that looks good and is priced fair.
+Our advice, go for a realistic tub or stand-up shower that looks good and is priced fairly.

 - Budget: $300 to $1,000